inakizamores/MenuFacil/README.md

    - `restaurant`: Creates additional restaurant owners and staff members
    - `all`: Creates all types of users
 5. Click "Run workflow" to start the process
-6. Once complete, download the test users file from the workflow artifacts
+6. Once complete, view the workflow logs to see the user credentials
-   - Go to the completed workflow run
-   - Scroll to the bottom and find the "Artifacts" section
-   - Click on "test-users" to download the markdown file with all user credentials
+   - The test users information will be displayed between "TEST USERS" markers
+   - You can copy this information from the logs for your reference

 ### Available User Types